entjos/academic-kickstart/content/home/experience.md

   location = "Taipei, Taiwan"
   date_start = "2019-06-30"
   date_end = "2019-07-31"
   description = """During my internship at the Taiwan National Burden of Disease Centre, I was involved in the estimation of the health burden of alcohol consumption.
-Most of my work included data analysis and statistical analysis.
-For this, I developed a syntax in R based on my own functions to conduct the whole analysis and statistical assessment in R."""
+Most of my work in this project included data analysis and statistical analysis."""

 [[experience]]
   title = "Student Teaching Assistant"